In this article, we’ll discuss our Full Time RVing Expenses for our first year on the road.

 If you’re looking for a way to save money on your camping expeditions and would like to give Thousand Trails a try, click here to save $100 off of a Camping Pass.

-Our third choice is to find a National Park, State Park or Corps of Engineers campground.
-If you are not able to access Military Campgrounds these are some to the cheapest campgrounds you can find for the price.
+Our third choice is to find a National Park, State Park, or Corps of Engineers campground.
+If you are not able to access Military Campgrounds these are some of the cheapest campgrounds you can find for the price.

 Fuel costs are going to vary also depending on the type/size of RV you have, the type of fuel it takes, and whether you’re towing something.
-We have a 38-foot Class A gas motorhome with a Ford V-10 engine and tow a two door Jeep Wrangler.
-It’s not fuel efficient to say the least.
-We managed to get about 6.5 miles per gallon over our first year of traveling around the country.
+We have a 38-foot Class A gas motorhome with a Ford V-10 engine and tow a two-door Jeep Wrangler.
+It’s not fuel efficient, to say the least.
+We manage to average about 6 miles per gallon over our first three years of traveling around the country.
 Of course, fuel costs themselves vary around the country too so depending on where you go you will spend more or less.

 Food costs are going to vary depending on the types of foods you eat, if you eat at home or go out, and where you buy your groceries.
 You’ll definitely spend more eating out a lot or buying your groceries at Whole Foods vs Walmart.
 We will not cover our food costs in this article since there are too many variables to be useful to others.
 Just know your expenses will remain about the same as they are if you continue to eat in the same way you do now.